Skip to main content

 Centripetal Force

 Centripetal force is the net force required to keep an object moving in a circular path and is directed towards the center of the circle.
-For the block to successfully navigate the loop, it must have sufficient speed at the top of the loop to provide the necessary centripetal force to counteract the gravitational force acting on it.
-This relationship is essential for calculating the minimum height needed.
+For the block to successfully navigate the loop without falling off, it must have sufficient speed at the top of the loop to provide the necessary centripetal force.
+This force is provided by the gravitational force acting on the block at that point.

 Recommended video: